jeroenooms/opencpu-pages/_posts/2014-09-29-jsonlite-release-0-9-12.md

 #                  fromJSON(json_columns) 188.5764 201.8463 238.1272 279.7607  293.1195    10
 ```

 If we compare this to the [previous blog post](https://www.opencpu.org/posts/jsonlite-release-0-9-11/) we can see that generating JSON to row-based data frames (the default) is approx 2x faster than the previous version.
-Parsing row-based json is about 2.5x faster, and parsing column-based json is about 5x faster!
+Parsing row-based json is about 2.5x faster, and parsing column-based json is almost 5x faster!

 ### Streaming JSON